List of Merlin characters: Guinevere ("Gwen")

-The "Queen of Hearts" episode is purely about Arthur's love for Gwen.
-Having had a vision of Gwen as Queen of Camelot, Morgana sets them up on a picnic outside Camelot only to bring Uther to catch them and banish Gwen from ever seeing Arthur.
-When Morgana realises this will not stop their relationship, she plants a bag under Arthur's pillow and suggests that Gwen has enchanted Arthur to make him act this way, prompting Uther to sentence Gwen to be burnt at the stake.
-Fortunately, Merlin is able to clear Gwen of this crime by using an aging spell to give himself the appearance of an elderly sorcerer who enchanted both Gwen and Arthur to cause chaos in Camelot, the two subsequently agreeing to keep their feelings secret until Arthur is king and can change the laws that currently prevent them from being together.
+In Season 3, the 'Queen of Hearts' episode is purely about Arthur's love for Gwen.
+Having had a prophetic vision of Gwen as Queen of Camelot, Morgana sets them up on a romantic picnic outside Camelot only to deliberately ride there with Uther, exposing their romance.
+Uther tells Arthur messing around with a serving girl is unacceptable for the future King and forbids the relationship.
+To further incriminate Gwen, Morgana plants a poultice under Arthur's pillow and cunningly suggests Arthur has been enchanted.
+Uther sentences Gwen to death, and a distraught Arthur begs his father for mercy.
+As Gwen is escorted out, Arthur grabs her and kisses her, promising he will always love her - the first major show of affection between the two.

+Fortunately, Merlin is able to clear Gwen of this crime by using an aging spell to give himself the appearance of an elderly sorcerer who enchanted both Gwen and Arthur to cause chaos in Camelot, the two subsequently agreeing to keep their feelings secret until Arthur is King and can change the laws that currently prevent them from being together.